Meet the therapist: Lisa Daitz

 What attracted you to become a therapist?

-In my previous life, leading a PR agency, I particularly enjoyed bringing in and developing people.
+In my previous life, leading a marketing agency, I particularly enjoyed bringing in and developing people.
 I love working on understanding myself and others.
 What challenges and issues do we face?
 How does this link to our past, our present and our future?
 What blocks us?
 What enables us?
 What inspires is and how does all of this impact on our behaviour and way we response to ourselves, to others and to the world?

-This interest developed as I completed a psychology degree with Open University and then became a mentor to A Level students as part of the local council and business partnership.
-As I went on to work on helplines with the Miscarriage Association and Family Lives and become a post-natal supporter for the National Childbirth Trust, I realised that the time was right to retrain and to formalise my experience and begin a Masters in order to train to be a psychotherapist.
-It was definitely the right move and has been and continues to be so rewarding personally and professionally.
+Whilst working, I completed a psychology degree and then became a mentor to A Level students as part of the local council and business partnership.
+As I began to work on helplines with the Miscarriage Association and Family Lives and become a post-natal supporter for the National Childbirth Trust, I realised that the time was right to retrain and to formalise my experience and begin a Masters in order to train to be a psychotherapist.

 Where did you train?